EBI-Metagenomics/mgnify-web/README.md

 ```

 Docker-compose is used for local development – it is NOT used in production.
-The docker-compose.yml creates an environment with SQlite for the EMG database.
+The docker-compose.yml by defauly creates an environment with SQlite for the EMG database, and a Mongo DB service.
-Additional docker-compose files extend this:
+Extra [profiles](https://docs.docker.com/compose/profiles/) are included in the docker-compose file,
-- docker-compose-api-test.yml extends the API service with the test dependencies and env vars.
+to start additional services when needed.

-- docker-compose-mysql.yml adds a MySQL service and switches the API's config file for one set up for MySQL.
+* Use the profile `--profile sourmash` to start the services needed to work on the Sourmash Genome Search.
-  - You won't normally need this, unless you need to test MySQL-specific things.
+* Use the profile `--profile mysql` to start a MySQL service needed to work on MySQL-specific things (like fulltextindex which isn't supported in SQLite).

-To use the extra docker-compose files, run docker commands like: `docker compose -f docker-compose.yml docker-compose-mysql.yml ...`.
+Additional config.yml entries/files will be needed for these.

 There is a `Taskfile.yml` with tasks for most common development needs like running the services, tests, and managing test databases.
-There are currently no tasks to help with the mysql setup.
+__There are currently no tasks to help with the mysql setup (like running the `mysql` profile and targetting the `mysql` config).__
 Note that MySQL is used on GitHub actions for CI, to match the production setup of this API at EBI.

 #### API DB